As of December 15, 2020, the CRS voucher is closed for the remainder of the academic year. We will resume the voucher funding mechanism in 2021.

 Progress Report Requirement

-Per SC CTSI and NIH requirements, you will be expected to respond to an annual survey administered by the SC CTSI for three consecutive years.
-The required survey, which will be issued each fall starting one fiscal year after receipt of funds, will collect information related to following voucher award outcomes, (1) new publications, (2) new extramural funding, (3) new IRB protocols, (4) new patents, (5) new therapeutic, diagnostic, and/or medical interventions, (6) new behavioral or community interventions, (7) changes in access to care, (8) changes in standards of care, (9) changes to health policy, (10) new internal collaborations, (11) new external collaborations, and (12) accomplishments.
+Per SC CTSI and NIH requirements, you will be expected to respond to a survey administered by the SC CTSI once.
+You will receive the survey after the first year of the award start date.
+The required survey will collect information related to following voucher award outcomes, (1) new publications, (2) new extramural funding, (3) new IRB protocols, (4) new patents, (5) new therapeutic, diagnostic, and/or medical interventions, (6) new behavioral or community interventions, (7) changes in access to care, (8) changes in standards of care, (9) changes to health policy, (10) new internal collaborations, (11) new external collaborations, and (12) accomplishments.

 If awarded a voucher, all funds will need to be spent within 12 months of account establishment.